LaDoom/Pathfinder-Notes/Pathfinder/Campaign Notes/Sessions/Session 8/Session 8 Note.md

 #### The Champion of Shambala

 - Went to the Festival of orange lights
-	- Current Step: Yantai has been attacked by a group of warriors from another world, coming through a portal at the climax of a festival
+- Yantai has been attacked by a group of warriors from another world, coming through a portal at the climax of a festival
-	- Next Step: Players have escaped on the Blue Sprinter, where a member of [[the Starbreakers]] have stowed abord to learn what they can about the players.
+- Players have escaped on the Blue Sprinter, where a member of [[the Starbreakers]] have stowed abord to learn what they can about the players.

 #### The Mysterious Rat merchant